Self-assembly, spherical homes for off-the-grid towns, anywhere.

 To hope to address the emerging, gigantic problems of the 21st century we need bold, gigantic-yet-simple solutions.
-A likely reality is a population increase to ten billion people; and committing to new population centres - in ways that are supportable and highly efficient - will be crucial.
+Population will level at ten - eleven billion people (and committing to new, innovative, distributed population centres will be crucial).

 Imagine self-assembling enough spherical houses in one place to build a sustainable, off-the-grid town for 10,000 people - in around six months.
 And then repeating these sphere towns in 10,000 places on what is (currently) designated as marginal land ...(i.e., land that may be only be marginal because it is outside our current focus of what land might be useful for settling new communities; and that our current use of common building materials and rigid planning systems means they cannot be designated as useful land.)

 A sphere is structurally light yet exceptionally strong, and the Ekinoid home will hence very significantly reduce raw-material requirements (from around 120 tonnes down to around 20 tonnes - reference: SEI 2007 PDF), and will free up the land underneath; it will allow occupants to fulfil their own power needs using solar/wind power - or biogas gasification (if there is suitable biomass available) - and meet their requirements for potable water by using cheap and effective treatments to rainwater runoff, using, for instance, Berkey Water Filters, or maybe a variation on the LifeSaver.
 The Ekinoid home will also effectively treat grey water and use in-house sewage treatment and composting; it will also provide the means to cleanly and efficiently supply most of the occupants' food needs (via a hydroponic crop system around the glass/ETFE stairwell [ETFE is recyclable]).